AlexRaybosh/ads1115d/README.md

 On first run a default configuration file /etc/ads1115d.json will bre created (see https://github.com/AlexRaybosh/ads1115d/blob/master/ads1115.conf.default.json)

-Tune it, e.g. enable pin https://github.com/AlexRaybosh/ads1115d/blob/master/ads1115.conf.default.json#L25
+Tune it, e.g. enable pin https://github.com/AlexRaybosh/ads1115d/blob/master/ads1115.conf.default.json#L25 .
-Thenand restart the service
+Then restart the service

 ## Notes
 - Fastest way is to use mmap writeMethod, On raaspberry pi 2, the cost is about ~ 10 microseconds (Cost of formatting ~ 40 microseconds)